notesbytom/notesbytom/cisco-switch/catalyst_port-security.md

 ## RADIUS Port Authentication

+Some of the below has been replaced with newer Identity-Based Networking Services (IBNS) which includes `access-session` commands along with `policy-map` and `service-policy` of `type control subscriber`.

 * [`aaa authentication dot1x ...`][9]
   * REQUIRED for 802.1x or MAB port authentication!
   * Directs the switch to use your RADIUS server(s) for port authentication.